raymondtay/tube/README.md

 ## Scala Style

-Tube uses the the sbt plugin [Scalastyle](http://www.scalastyle.org/sbt.html) for conformance of style.
+`tube` uses the the sbt plugin [Scalastyle](http://www.scalastyle.org/sbt.html) for conformance of style.

 ### Usage